Josef37/KickoffPractice/README.md

 I'm publishing this code because there is still work to do on this plugin but I currently don't have time to do it myself.
 I'm hoping that the community can use what I did to create the ultimate kickoff practice tool.
 The things left to do are :
-  - change the way the plugin records a kickoff, from recording "states of the game" (position velocity etc.) to recording inputs and then playing them back as the bot.
-  The reason this is not implemented already is that it seems to cause compatibility issues : inputs recorded on one computer would not play the same on a different one.
-  The problem with the current approach is that the bot will not respect physics when colliding with the ball (as he's position and velocity are pre recorded and not calculated in real time) which is a major problem for a tool aiming to be as close as reality as possible.

   - code a way to record a kickoff from a replay.
 That way you could theoretically face anyone's kickoff (for example the kickoff from a pro player recorded from an RLCS replay file).
   - code a better UI : add more options/make the current ones less ugly ...

 Finally I hope the code is easy enough to understand on your own (english is not my main language so some names in the code may be a mix of french and english 😅).